muqadasshehzadi/muqadasshehzadi/README.md

 - 💻 Build responsive and interactive web applications using **ReactJS** & **Node.js**
 - 🐍 Write clean, modular Python code for automation, analytics, and ML workflows
 - 📊 Perform data analysis using **Pandas**, **NumPy**, and visualize insights with **Matplotlib** and **Seaborn**
-- 🧠 Learn and experiment with machine learning models
 - 🌐 Create Python-based web apps with **Flask**, **FastAPI**, and **Streamlit**
 - 🖥️ Build GUI-based desktop apps using **Tkinter** and **PyQt5**
 - 🗄️ Manage and query data using **MySQL**